nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 The user id header allows specifying the user-id to use when saving or deleting a collection concept.
 This header is currently ignored for granule concepts.
 If user-id header is not specified, user id is retrieved using the token supplied during the ingest.

+#### <a name="x-request-id"></a> X-Request-Id Header

+This provides standard X-Request-Id support to allow user to pass in some random ID which will be logged on the server side for debugging purpose.

+#### <a name="cmr-request-id"></a> CMR-Request-Id Header

+This header serves the same purpose as X-Request-Id header.
+It's kept to support legacy systems.

 ***

 ### <a name="responses"></a> Responses